The Rest of Us in Tech

 - The title of your talk, the abstract from it, and an approximate length.

-- A list of things you’re going to be involved with in the near future (ex: upcoming conferences or meetups)
+- A list of things you’re going to be involved with in the near future (ex: upcoming conferences, events, meetups, other projects, etc.)

 Setting Up Your Recording Space